| Safe Haskell | Safe |

 The combination of a free functor, a free applicative functor,

-and free monad over f
+and free monad over f.

-The semantics of the Functor
+The semantics of the Functor, Applicative and Monad instances

 are such that it tries to pick the lowest possible abstraction to